kiramclean/notes/talks/software_for_the_internet.md

 - 1. Distributed

-^ One hard thing about web development is that you have many people asking for many things from different places at the same time.
+^ - One hard thing about web development is that you have many people asking for many things from different places at the same time.

-^ Some of your code runs on your server, some of your code runs on your users' browsers, some of it might live in a CDN.
-Even if you only have one web server, web apps are distributed by their nature.
-The code you write is running across tons of different machines.
+^ - Some of your code runs on your server, some of your code runs on your users' browsers
+- Even if you only have one web server (it's common to have many), web apps are distributed by their nature
+- The code you write is running across tons of different machines

+[.footer: **○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○**]

 ---